-Energy consumption is a major factor for most industries.
-From reducing the financial burden to minimising their environmental impact, companies are constantly seeking ways to increase efficiencies within their processing and manufacturing operations.
+Energy consumption is a significant factor for most industries.
+From reducing the financial burden to minimising their environmental impact, companies are continually seeking ways to increase efficiencies within their processing and manufacturing operations.

 This is none more so than within the textile and fabric industry which can use high levels of water that needs treating before discharge.
-The need to address such factors has been a key part in the research and development undertaken by Invertek Drives when developing its range of leading variable frequency drives, used globally in a range of sectors and industries.
+The need to address such factors has been a crucial part in the research and development undertaken by Invertek Drives when developing its range of leading variable frequency drives, used globally in a variety of sectors and industries.

 “Identifying and acting on potential efficiencies in motor control can often mean the difference between profit and loss.
 And that’s not only in the area of high energy users," said Invertek’s Product Manager, Dylan Davies.

 "Smaller commercial consumers of energy in their processes can also see dramatic improvements."

 “One example is the MAS Fabric Park in Sri Lanka where they wanted to save at least 25 per cent of their energy consumption within the Park’s wastewater treatment plant.

 "By installing our VFDs they cut that by over 30 per cent, while ensuring no reduction in the dissolved oxygen levels in the aeration tanks.”

 The Fabric Park’s water treatment plant had been a high user of energy and with a commitment to maximising its environmentally friendly culture and reducing its operational impact on the local surroundings, ways of reducing energy use have been a priority for the Park since it opened ten years ago.